eCook Meal

 DINNER IS SERVED

 Plate up the roasted gem squash alongside the steak slices.
 Make a bed of the salad leaves, and the sun-dried tomatoes, and top with the creamy salad.
-Garnish with a sprinkle of the remaining dill.
+Garnish with a sprinkle of the remaining Dill.
 Divine, Chef!

 WHAT A GEM